davdar/maam/writeup/pldi15.markdown

 Elimination functions project a finite set of discrete observations.
 Introduction and elimination operators must follow a Galois connection discipline.

+Of note is our restraint from allowing operations over `Val` to have monadic effects.
+We set things up specifically in this way so that `Val` and the monad `M` can be varied independent of each other.

 ## Abstract Time

 The interface for abstract time is familiar from the AAM literature: